 The Fund holds no direct investments in any of the employer companies or any of its related parties.
-During the period payments were made to the Trustee of the Fund totalling \$39,700 (2019: \$43,700).
-The Fund had employer contributions of \$4,603,818 (2019: \$4,587,837).
-During the period the employer made \$166,060 reimbursement (2019: \$784,646) to the Fund for death and disablement claims paid to members.
+During the period, payments were made to the Trustee of the Fund totalling \$39,019 (2020: \$39,700).
+The Fund had employer contributions of \$4,486,041 (2020: \$4,603,818).
+During the period the employer made \$344,250 reimbursement (2020: \$166,060) to the Fund for death and disablement claims paid to members.

 Mercer (N.Z.)
-Limited as administrator of the Fund is regarded as a related party in terms of the Financial Markets Conduct Act.
+Limited, as administrator of the Fund, is regarded as a related party in terms of the Financial Markets Conduct Act.
 Mercer provides the Fund with a range of services including administration, secretarial services, investment consulting and funds management.
-The management fee paid to Mercer for the Fund's investment in MITNZ was \$361,480 (2019: \$338,704).
+The management fee paid to Mercer for the Fund's investment in MITNZ was \$409,007 (2020: \$361,480).
 The Fund's Trustee has certified pursuant to sections 173 and 174 of the FMCA that all fees paid to Mercer in respect of these services have been set on arms length commercial terms.

 The Trustee is a related party to the Fund.
-Six Directors of the Trustee are also members of the fund.
+Six of the eight Directors of the Trustee are also members of the fund.
 Contributions made by these Directors to the Fund are consistent with the terms of the Fund's Trust Deed and their terms of employment which require all permanent employees to be members of the Fund.

-The KPMG audit fee of \$21,250 (2019: \$20,750) is paid by the employer on behalf of the Fund.
+The KPMG audit fee of \$24,000 (2020: \$21,250) is paid by the employer on behalf of the Fund.